munificent/game-programming-patterns/book/event-queue.markdown

 1. A sends an event.
 2. B receives it and responds by sending an event.
 3. That event happens to be one that A cares about, so it receives it.
-4. In response, it sends an event...
+In response, it sends an event...
 5. Go to 2.

-Unless your event senders and receivers are strictly partitioned in a way that prevents communication cycles, the above can happen.
-If your messaging system is *synchronous*, you'll find about a cycle quite quickly: it will overflow the stack and crash your game.

-When you have a queue in place, the asynchrony gives the game a chance to unwind the stack.
-That means a feedback loop may not actually crash the game.
-Instead, it will probably keep running but behave in a way that's clearly busted.
-A more pernicious possibility is that it will keep running in a way that's *not* clearly busted.

-If the endless loop of events cascading through the system aren't very <span name="log">visible</span> in the game, you may just end up wasting CPU cycles processing them without realizing it.
-One guideline for avoiding this problem is to avoid sending events from within code that's called in response to a event.
+When your messaging system is *synchronous*, you tend to find cycles quickly: they overflow the stack and crash your game.
+With a queue, the asynchrony lets the game unwind the stack, so the game may keep running but be wrong in some <span name="log">obvious</span> or subtle way.
+Or you may just waste CPU cycles processing events without realizing it.
+A simple rule to avoid this problem is to prohibit sending events from within an event handler.

 <aside name="log">